l-rossi/InclusionReferencesKG/README.md

 ## Installation

 ### Requirements
-The project works either using
-CPU exclusive packages or with a [CUDA](https://docs.nvidia.com/cuda/) installation for slightly improved performance or:
+The project works either using the CPU exclusive packages or with a [CUDA](https://docs.nvidia.com/cuda/) installation for marginally improved performance:

 ### Anaconda (GPU)

 It is recommended to use [Anaconda](https://www.anaconda.com/) to manage the dependencies.
-From the Anaconda Prompt or after adding Anaconda your Path, simply use:
+From the Anaconda prompt or after adding Anaconda to your Path, use:

 ```console
 conda env create -f environment.yml
 ```

 to create the environment from the environment file.
-This will install all requirements and activate the correct environment.
+This will install all required packages.

 Make sure the correct **environment is activated** by using:
 ```console